mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 **22. What do you see as the biggest benefits of "Ballast Limitations"?
 (Check all that apply)**
 - [ ] Simple Rule: Easy to understand (if not to enforce).
-- [ ] Directly addresses safety: Puts a hard stop on the most dangerous ballast loads.
+- [ ] Improves Safety: Puts a hard stop on the most dangerous ballast loads.
 - [ ] Partial Incentive: May encourage some pilots to move to a smaller wing.
 - [ ] Other: __________